18F/identity-design-system/CONTRIBUTING.md

 When you're ready to release a new version of the `@18f/identity-design-system` package there are just a few steps to take.

-The source of truth for this project is GitLab at [`gitlab.login.gov/lg/identity-design-system`](https://gitlab.login.gov/lg/identity-design-system); the GitHub repository is a read-only mirror.
-All changes and releases go through GitLab merge requests.
+The source of truth for this project is GitLab at [`gitlab.login.gov/lg/identity-design-system`](https://gitlab.login.gov/lg/identity-design-system), which is where the Login.gov team does its work and where releases are cut.
+A public read-only mirror is available on GitHub at [`github.com/18F/identity-design-system`](https://github.com/18F/identity-design-system); external contributors can open issues and pull requests there, which the team triages and brings over to GitLab.
+All internal changes and releases go through GitLab merge requests.
 The package itself is still published to npm manually from your local machine — there is no CI job that publishes to npm.

 Before starting, make sure that all changes intended for release are merged into the `main` branch.
 You will need permissions to publish the package to npm.
 Check current package owners by running `npm owner ls @18f/identity-design-system` or by consulting the list of admins through the [Services and Accounts handbook page](https://handbook.login.gov/articles/accounts.html).
 If you do not have access, contact an owner to have access granted or to publish on your behalf.
 Confirm you are logged in with `npm whoami` (log in with `npm login` if needed); publishing requires npm two-factor authentication.